The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 The anticipated poverty rate increase from 13.2% to 15% would be another blow to Democrats struggling to persuade voters to keep them in power.

-Okay, so we got record poverty, and there's no concern for the people in poverty.
+Okay, so we got record poverty and there's no concern for the people in poverty.

-Oh, damn it!
+Oh, damn it.

-What is this gonna do to Obama's?
+What is this going to do to Obama's job?

 Record poverty in Obama.